 Child support is often a hotly debated topic during divorce proceedings.
 The majority of parents required to pay child support in Texas pay a percentage of their net income, which increases depending on the number of children.
 However, courts can go above and beyond the standard obligation in cases where additional funds are appropriate.

-If you are involved in a child support dispute, seek experienced representation from the Law Office of Michael D. Tracton, P.C.
-I have over 35 years of experience negotiating child support obligations.
+If you are involved in a child support dispute, seek experienced representation from the Tracton Law Firm, PLLC I have over 35 years of experience negotiating child support obligations.

 Circumstances For Increased Child Support